michael-rowe/ai-in-hpe/roadmap.md

 **Search**: Because this site is built with a static site generator (i.e. no database or PHP...just plain HTML) there's no search function that's easy to integrate.
 Because I want this to be a dictionary as well as a programme of study, search is probably important to include.
 I have no idea how to do this.

 **Analytics**: I'd like to include an open-source version of Google Analytics on the site.
 This is complicated because Pages only hosts static web content and doesn't support any server-side processing.
-So I'd need to host the software on another server.
-Possible.
-But complicated.
+So I'd need to host the software on another server, which means it's possible but complicated.
 [Offen](https://www.offen.dev/) looks like a good option.
-That may mean that I need to go with Google Analytics to start with.

 **SEO tags**: I've started adding metadata to the pages generated on the site, but the *SEO tag* plugin gives more granular options for adding metadata to the site.
 This helps with search and discoverability.